LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/business-activity-grid.md

 level3: Messaging Dashboards
 permalink: data-reporting-messaging-messaging-dashboards-business-activity-dashboard-grid.html
 isTutorial: false
-date: 2019-01-21 13:15:27 +0000
+date: '2019-01-21T13:15:27.000+00:00'
 isNew: false

 ---
-The Business Activity predefined dashboard provides a daily snapshot of campaign performance, allowing brands to analyze the campaign funnel, including both chat and web messaging engagements.
-Using this dashboard, you can identify opportunities to grow your reach and boost service availability by extracting actionable conclusions based on the consumer’s journey through the brand website, mobile app, and other engagement sources.
+The predefined business dashboard provides a daily snapshot of campaign performance, allowing brands to analyze the campaign funnel for messaging engagements.
+Using this dashboard, you can identify opportunities to grow your reach and boost service availability by extracting actionable conclusions based on the consumer’s journey through the brand's website & mobile app.
 This dashboard reflects consumer demand as well as how successfully the campaign was set up on the account.
 You can utilize this dashboard to optimize your campaign targeting and engagement routing.

 Operational metrics for agent productivity and utilization have been added to compliment the funnel metrics.
 These operational metrics can be viewed alongside the funnel data but cannot be streamlined into one filterable view, as the dashboard does not include skill level analysis.

-{: .notice}
-Metrics with the term “chat” in their title only include data for live chat engagements, not for web messaging or other sources.

 **Primary datasets:** engagement exposures, viewed and accepted engagement offers, conversions